Why moment-aware evaluation

 How ContentRX implements it

-The engine classifies each string into a (content_type, moment) pair
+The engine classifies each string into a (content_type, situation)

-before any rule runs.
-Mechanical rules check what they can statically;
+pair before any rule runs.
+Mechanical rules check what they can

-findings, deduplicates, and prioritizes by severity.
-Output is a
+prioritizes by severity.
+Output is a violations list with the public